grpc/grpc.github.io/docs/tutorials/index.md

 sidenav: doc-side-tutorial-nav.html
 customjs: //survey.g.doubleclick.net/async_survey?site=dgxvheagfp4ai24o6y2ammm5fe
 ---
-These pages contain a collection of tutorials on the gRPC API and the kinds of RPCs that are available.
+This section contains tutorials for each of our supported languages.
+They introduce you to gRPC's API and associated concepts, and the different RPC types that are available.
+If you just want to dive straight in with a working example first, see our [Quickstarts](../quickstart).

  - [C++](basic/c.html)
  - [Java](basic/java.html)